You’d love to get more speed out of your PC, but don’t have a ton of time to spend. Some of the most important speed benefits,

 , and you

-Why Is Chrome Using up So Much RAM?
-(And How to Fix It Right Now)
+Why Is Google Chrome Using So Much RAM?
+Here's How to Fix It

-Why Is Chrome Using up So Much RAM?
-(And How to Fix It Right Now) But why does Chrome use up so much RAM, especially compared to other browsers?
-And what can you do to keep it in check?
+Why Is Google Chrome Using So Much RAM?
+Here's How to Fix It Why does Google Chrome use so much RAM, especially compared to other browsers?
+What can you do to keep it in check?

 don’t need Adobe Reader